 M.Phil Program of the Department

 The M.Phil. program consists of two parts carrying 24 credits altogether.
-The first part consists of three papers (which are common to PhD and MPhil Programs), each of which carries 4 credits, totaling 12 credits together, to be taught in a Semester, followed, in the second part, by a thesis/dissertation to be prepared by the student under the guidance of a research supervisor, which carries another 12 credits.
+The first part consists of three papers, each of which carries 4 credits, totaling 12 credits together, to be taught in a Semester, followed, in the second part, by a dissertation to be prepared by the student under the guidance of a research supervisor, which carries another 12 credits.

 |Name of the Course||Contact